 With the Robot however whilst we did see him develop a genuine friendship with Will Robinson, we also saw him do things like get drunk and have a hangover the next morning, dress up like a woman, take a huff when someone insults him, boast about how much he understands women because “he has been around”, and get into petty little arguments with Doctor Smith.

-These are all characteristics we see later with robots like Kryten and Bender and thus as the Robot was the first character like that to me he is really the daddy of them all.
+These are all characteristics we see later with robots like Kryten and Bender.

 Also the Robot I feel again carried the show more than Kryten.
 Not to the same extent as Doctor Smith, but still I think Smith really needed the Robot as a foil.
 Rimmer however got on fine for two series without Kryten and there are many who feel that the first two series without Kryten were the best, though I disagree, I feel that Red Dwarf really came into its own from 3 onward.

 Finally I feel the Robot is more iconic.
-“Danger, Danger Will Robinson” is truly iconic and his design is also I feel more recognisable and unique.
-So sorry again I feel that Lost in Space wins this.
+“Danger, Danger Will Robinson” is one of the most quoted catchphrases of all time and his design is also I feel more recognisable and unique.

 Lost in Space 2/ Red Dwarf 0

 This is a no brainer for me.
 Red Dwarf is easily the better ship.
-The Jupiter 2 was always kinda crap, well okay not crap, I liked the inside of it.
-The inside was really very cosy and nice and safe.
+I liked the inside of the Jupiter 2 which was very cosy and safe.

-It was just the outside of it that looked lame.
-The outside was just a generic saucer.
+The outside however was just a generic saucer.
 Unlike the TARDIS and the Enterprise which you would instantly recognise as coming from each show, the Jupiter 2 just looks like a billion other flying saucers.